-Dr. Mohsen Rahmani is an ARC Discovery Early Career Research Fellow (level C) at the Australian National University (ANU).
+Dr. Mohsen Rahmani is a Level C Academic (Fellow) at the Australian National University (ANU).
 He graduated with a MSc from Kiev Polytechnic Institute (National Technical University of Ukraine) and PhD from National University of Singapore followed by two years at Imperial College London as a research associate.
 In 2015, Dr. Rahmani joined The Australian National University to pursue his research activities in Nonlinear Physics Centre at Research School of Physics and Engineering.
 His research interests cover various couplings and light-matter interactions, as well as filed Imaging and phase control at ultra-subdiffraction scales.
-Dr. Rahmani has authored/co-authored more than 40 Journal papers, and his H-index is 22.
+Dr. Rahmani has authored/co-authored more than 54 Journal papers, and his H-index is 25.
 His research results have received highlights in Sydney Herald Morning, The Australian, New Scientist, Science Daily, etc., together with a number of interviews with various ABC channels, SBS, etc.

-My research is concentrated on developing the new class of nanoscale surfaces (metasurfaces) that offer new capabilities to today’s miniaturised consumer devices.
-My metasurfaces have a wide range of applications including, but not limited to:
+My research is concentrated on engineering nano-partciles to manipulate light-materials interactions and generate new class of nanoscale surfaces (metasurfaces).
+Our metasurfaces have a wide range of applications including, but not limited to:

 Night vision: Our ultra-thin metasurface film made of AlGaAs crystals was employed to convert light frequencies directly from infrared to visible.
 The use of such optical process for frequency conversion eliminates the need for a transition from the optical to the electronic domain and allows for ultimate miniaturisation of the night vision devices.
 This is a key innovation, patented by the ANU, which was considered impossible just a few years ago (see Video here).